delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 Preprojects don't just work for tech, they can work for basically any business that has projects and all businesses have projects.

 Let's say you want to work at an amusement park, like Dreamland or Thorpe Park.
 You can research and perhaps suggest an event for them or something along those lines.
 Like, hey, there's alot of this population in Margate (where Dreamland is) that don't fall into the demographic "White - British".
 These people also celebrate this holiday on this day, maybe you should make an event out of it at Dreamland?

+If you really want a job at a company you can use this to get your foot in the door.

 # Questions to ask your interviewer